 This movie points out very clearly why someone would come to believe that a path of loneliness and self-reliance is much better than trusting or relying on others.

 Especially because it’s often those who are supposed to protect us that mess us up.

 Being alone can be a temporary relief and means of survival, but it’s not a long-term solution to experience happiness in life.

 Now that doesn’t mean that you have to become a social bunny or extrovert.

-It simply means that you need to be a lot more picky with the quality of your relationships and people you choose to spend time with.
+It simply means that you need to be a lot pickier with the quality of your relationships and the people you choose to spend time with.